grandeurdev/arduino-sdk/README.md

 }

 void loop() {
   // Updates TCP buffer.
-It sends connection request to Grandeur Cloud as soon as the WiFi gets connected. apolloDevice.update();
+It sends a connection request to Grandeur Cloud as soon as the WiFi gets connected. apolloDevice.update();
 }